davidmorgan/build/codelab/05/README.md

 dart run build_runner watch -d
 ```

-Then check `lib/my_source.dart` and notice that `lib/my_source.formatted` has appeared next to it.
+Then check `end_to_end_test/lib/my_source.dart` and notice that `my_source.formatted` has appeared next to it.
 As you edit `lib/my_source.dart`, the `.formatted` file will appear or disappear depending on whether formatting is needed.

 The reason you can see the output is that it's output "to source", rather than hidden; and the reason it's written at all is that the builder is currently _not_ marked optional.
 Fix both those by updating the `format_builder` part of `codelab_builders/build.yaml`: